|

 After a while you should have a grip on how your particular

-is responding to use and be able to have it not swing so far out of
+spa is responding to use and be able to have it not swing so far

 A normal spa will have the TA drop about 20 PPM (measuring 60 PPM) to 30 PPM too low (measuring 50 PPM) and the pH raise about 2 to 3 drops of acid demand.
 If you can get it closer, by adjusting the TA start point, then do it.
 DO NOT FOLLOW THE NUMBERS IN THE INSTRUCTIONS FROM ANY OTHER SOURCE WHEN USING IONS.

-that with copper and silver ions, the pH will get way too high and ruin
+you do that with copper and silver ions, the pH will get way too

-ions level, leaving the spa with no residual ions for safety.
+high and ruin the ions level, leaving the spa with no residual

-about 1 tablespoon of Alkalinity Increaser for each three tablespoons
+of Alkalinity Increaser for each three tablespoons of shock.

 pH.